-IMPORTANT: If the RX data lane I/O pins are selected non-contiguously then an additional one, two, or three I/O pins (RX\BITSLICE) are automatically used for clock/Strobe propagation.
-Therefore, it is recommended that you select adjacent I/O pins for the RX configuration to make efficient use of the I/O. The propagation of strobes to the RX data pins follows the inter-byte and inter-nibble clocking rules given in the UltraScale Architecture SelectIO Resources User Guide (UG571) [Ref 3].
+IMPORTANT!
+If the RX data lane I/O pins are selected non-contiguously then an additional one, two, or three I/O pins (RX\BITSLICE) are automatically used for clock/Strobe propagation.
+Therefore, it is recommended that you select adjacent I/O pins for the RX configuration to make efficient use of the I/O. The propagation of strobes to the RX data pins follows the inter-byte and inter-nibble clocking rules given in the UltraScale Architecture SelectIO Resources User Guide (UG571).

-Figure 3-6 shows the eight MIPI D-PHY RX cores configured with one clock lane and two data lanes and implemented in a single HP I/O bank.
+The following figure shows the eight MIPI D-PHY RX cores configured with one clock lane and two data lanes and implemented in a single HP I/O bank.

 The DPHY\RX\MASTER is configured with Include Shared Logic in core option and the remaining cores are configured with Include Shared Logic in example design.
-The clkoutphy signal is generated within the PLL of the DPHY\RX\MASTER core for the 1000 Mb/s line rate and shared with all other slave IP cores (DPHY\RX\SLAVE1 to DPHY\RX\SLAVE7).
+The constant clkoutphy signal is generated within the PLL of the DPHY\RX\MASTER core irrespective of the line rate and shared with all other slave IP cores (DPHY\RX\SLAVE1 to DPHY\RX\SLAVE7) with different line rates.
 The pll\lock signal connection is required for slave IP initialization.

-Note: The master and slave cores should be configured with the same line rate when sharing clkoutphy.
+Note: The master and slave D-PHY RX cores can be configured with the different line rate when sharing clkoutphy within IO bank.

-Figure 3-6: MIPI D-PHY RX Core Shared Logic Use Case for Single I/O Bank
+Figure 12: MIPI D-PHY RX Core Shared Logic Use Case for Single I/O Bank